IBM/aspera-cli/README.erb.md

 * this file is read, and the CLI tool reads the configuration specified in the section "config"
     * this section may contain a sub section "default"
 * when the first level command is executed, it tries to load some default parameters:
-    * if option '--load' is specified, this reads the comma separated list of configurations
+    * if option '--load-params=xxxx' is specified (or -Pxxxx), this reads the comma separated list of parameter sets
     * else it looks for the name of the default configuration name in section config:default and loads it
-    * else it looks for a configuration named &lt;plugin&gt;_default and load it
+    * else it looks for a configuration named &lt;plugin&gt;_default and loads it
     * else there is no default parameter

 A parameter value can be specified with the same syntax as section "Option and Argument values"

 Parameters are evaluated in the order of command line.

+To avoid loading the default parameter set for a plugin, just specify a non existing configuration: `-Px`

 Here is an example: